Advertiser Disclosure

 What does business class on Southwest mean?

-Southwest does not offer an actual business-class seat, but it does offer a Business Select fare, which includes priority boarding, an onboard free drink, and complimentary Wi-Fi.
+Southwest does not offer an actual business class seat, but it does offer a Choice Extra fare that includes priority boarding, an onboard free drink, and complimentary Wi-Fi.

 James Larounis's image